TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 distributions: null
 ---

-Weather you are a beginner or an experienced developer, we believe it should be fairly simple to explore and develop for any {{% gn %}} device.
+{{% gn %}} device should be fairly simple, because we believe that the LoRaWAN device development needs to be easy and straightforward.

 <!--more-->
-We believe LoRaWAN device development should be easy and straight forward.

 ## Choosing a device

-To get started with the {{% gn %}} platform, you typically would need two things:
+To get started with the {{% gn %}} platform, you would typically need two things:

 1. {{% gn %}} supported hardware
 2. {{% gn %}} supported software